The joys of dealing with people hung up on their own red tape

 Funny how that never came up.

-Now it’s time to submit a PR, this time for a perpetual license so I never again have to deal with, “But you didn’t go through the proper channels I decided you need to go through!”
+Now it’s time to submit a PR, this time for a perpetual license, so that I never again have to deal with, “But you didn’t go through the proper channels that I decided you need to go through!”
 Here’s the catch: I work remotely, and the cost center I would’ve used closed last year as part of (you guessed it) cost-cutting measures.
-I see the old cost center’s still there, so I figure it’s just a reference point, and I use it.
+I see the old cost center is still there, so I figure it’s just a reference point, and I use it.
 But no, I get back, “We need to close this PR and submit a new one because that cost center’s closed, and we don’t have to use that one anymore.”
 I play the semantics game and point out that “have to” implies it’s up to the person in Purchasing whether to allow it through instead of sending it back, and I win a pyrrhic victory because the person in Purchasing says, “Okay, I’ll make an exception,” only as soon as I send the PO, the software company comes back with, “We can’t put this license under the same person’s name, because we have a different address for that person.
 Oh, and by the way, we need you to change the net terms on the PO.”

 Their response, BTW, begs the question of why I can have multiple licenses (two perpetual and one annual subscription) under my own name for my home computers (I use them for PJ’s and my computers), but the company can’t use my name for the perpetual license that’s replacing the annual subscription.
 I’m giving the software company the benefit of the doubt and presuming they mean they can’t have the same name associated with two addresses.